In post-Covid China, the masks have fallen, but Xi's strict control is here to stay - ExBulletin

 Although the press conferences themselves are carefully organized, they have in the past given prime ministers the opportunity to express their own personality and opinions or to deviate from official lines, providing a rare insight into thought or even debates among the leaders of the Chinese elite.

-Ancient Premier Li Keqiang noted At his 2020 conference, while Xi praised China's poverty reduction efforts, 600 million people in the country still had a monthly income of just 1,000 yuan ($137).
+Former Premier Li Keqiang noted at his 2020 conference that while Xi praised China's poverty reduction efforts, 600 million people in the country still had a monthly income of just 1,000 yuan ($137).

 Li Qiang, the current prime minister and Xi protégé, who was to lead the closing event this time around, however, appears to have no such inclination.
-He used his first and probably his last press conference last year to emphasize the importance of the Communist Party over state government.
+He used his first and likely last press conference last year to emphasize the importance of the Communist Party over state government.

 And on Tuesday, Li mentioned Xi's name 16 times while delivering the government work report to delegates.
 We owe our achievements in 2023 to General Secretary Xi Jinping, who is at the helm to chart the course, and to the wise guidance of Xi Jinping Thought, Li said.

-This only makes it all the more telling that the conference was abandoned, particularly in a context where Beijing aims to strengthen business confidencesay observers.
+That only makes it all the more telling that the conference was abandoned, particularly in an environment where Beijing aims to boost business confidence, observers say.

 It's a move to show that the government cares about outside perceptions and is trying to establish an image of openness and transparency, Liu said in Hong Kong.
 Continuing the press conference may not bring us anything new, but removing it sends the wrong signal in terms of transparency and maintaining foreign confidence in China's commitment to opening up .